Choosing a Spinal Cord Injury Lawyer: What You Need to Know for SCI & TBI

 You can tell that your lawyer is knowledgeable about the law by the way he or she discusses your case.
 The most skilled lawyers don't just give you vague assurances, but instead talk about how the law applies to the facts of your case.

 2. Knowledge of the Medical Industry

 Personal injury lawyers often joke that they have back-up careers as doctors and nurses.
 Of course, your lawyer is not qualified to give you medical advice, but the best trial lawyers know the topics they litigate inside and out.
-That means that highly skilled personal injury lawyers are knowledgeable about the injuries they litigate—diagnostic criteria, prognosis, estimated cost, etc. The best lawyers may also be able to refer you to skilled medical providers.
+That means that highly-skilled personal injury lawyers are knowledgeable about the injuries they litigate—diagnostic criteria, prognoses, estimated costs, etc. The best lawyers may also be able to refer you to skilled medical providers.

 Knowledge of the medical field becomes especially important when your lawyer must cross-examine witnesses.
 A lawyer who knows little about your injury may ask vague questions that bring you no closer to victory.
 An attorney who understands the specifics of your injury, the standard of care, and the prognosis can ask pointed questions that highlight your suffering, pin a medical provider down to the facts, and ensure you get a fair settlement or verdict.

 A lawyer does not necessarily need 40 years of experience to excel at trial.
 Indeed, some of the best lawyers are those who are eager to prove their worth in the industry.
 But this doesn't mean that you should use your case to train a new lawyer.
 Trial advocacy takes more than just academic training; it's a valuable skill that must be honed with real world practice.
 Only select a lawyer with previous trial experience—the more cases he or she has litigated that are similar to yours, the better.